Initial Appearance Court (In-Custody)

 The Initial Appearance by Summons Court is the second way by which a defendant may enter the criminal felony adjudication process.
 Individuals are summoned to appear in court rather than being arrested and appear before the Initial Appearance Court.
 Hearings are conducted in much the same manner as the IA Court.
 Defendants are advised of the allegations against them, the conditions of release are established, the person is advised of the right to an attorney and a determination is made regarding indigent representation, and they receive their next court date.

 Initial Appearance by Summons are heard on Wednesday, Thursday, and Friday afternoons on the 3rd floor of the South Court Tower (SCT, 175 W. Madison St.) in Phoenix.

 Early Disposition Court, formerly called Expedited Drug Court, was developed in 1997 as an innovative approach in processing cases to alleviate the backlog of trials in the Criminal Division and to respond to the community's desire to offer treatment to drug offenders.
 Cases filed in EDC involve victimless charges of possession of illegal drugs for personal use and/or paraphernalia.
 The commissioners that hear EDC cases also hear welfare fraud cases filed by the Office of the Arizona Attorney General.

 The Driving Under the Influence (DUI) Court is responsible for the management of cases that involve the charge of aggravated DUI.
 This includes status conferences, settlement conferences, changes of plea, trials, and sentencings for those cases.
-During FY2016, 1,495 cases were set to be sentenced in DUI Court, a decrease of almost 14% from the previous fiscal year.

 Therapeutic Drug and DUI Court